What is mannitol?

-Mannitol is also used to reduce swelling and pressure inside the eye or around the brain.
+Mannitol is a diuretic that is used to reduce swelling and pressure inside the eye or around the brain.

 Mannitol may also be used for purposes not listed in this medication guide.

-You should not receive mannitol if you have severe kidney disease, lung swelling or congestion, severe dehydration, bleeding in your brain not caused by surgery, or if your kidneys have already shut down and you are unable to urinate.
+You should not receive mannitol if you have severe kidney disease, lung swelling or congestion, severe heart failure, severe dehydration, bleeding in your brain not caused by surgery, or if your kidneys have already shut down and you are unable to urinate.

 You should not receive mannitol if you are allergic to it, or if you have: